 |Fees||Look up fees|

 Information technology is critical to almost all modern organisations and processes.
 The development, acquisition and use of such technology raises a myriad of complex legal issues extending beyond conventional contractual issues and includes ownership rights, rights of use and risk management.
 This subject explores those issues with a particular emphasis on contracting and intellectual property issues associated with the development and sourcing of information technology products and services.
-Both lecturers are information technology lawyers with extensive practical experience acting for both providers and purchasers of such products and services.
+Both lecturers are information technology lawyers who have had extensive practical experience acting for both providers and purchasers of such products and services.

 Principal topics include: